Seagate Rosewood Data RecoveryST1000LM035 / ST2000LM007

 Locked F3 Terminal

 Unlike older drives, the firmware terminal is locked by default.
 Accessing the System Area to fix corruption requires a specialized handshake to patch the ROM in RAM.
 Without this, the drive remains in a BSY state and will not mount.
+This procedure is covered in the ACE Lab Seagate Advanced certification.

 The Physics of Data Destruction